Mr Roger Jefcoate CBE DL, Founding Patron

 Central to the founding of the charity, Roger gives nationwide help to severely disabled people who need adapted computers for educational needs or community work.
 He is also co-founder of the National Association of Toy and Leisure Libraries, and Canine Partners, and founder of the AIDIS Trust, the Disability Aid Fund and the Mobility Trust.
 Roger is a Liveryman of the Drapers’ Company, and in 1998 was made CBE for services to disabled people.

 The Countess of Mar, Patron

-The Countess of Mar is one of the 92 elected hereditary peers in the House of Lords.
-She is an indefatigable campaigner against ignorance and injustice, has a long-standing interest in ME and related illnesses, and is a stout advocate of the need for research and support.
+The Countess of Mar was one of the 92 elected hereditary peers in the House of Lords until her retirement in 2020.
+An indefatigable campaigner against ignorance and injustice, she has a long-standing interest in ME and related illnesses, and is a stout advocate of the need for research and support.

 Dr Vance Spence, Honorary President